-We present a novel method for automatic fingerspelling recognition which is able to discriminate complex hand configurations with high amounts of finger occlusions.
-Such a scenario, while common in most fingerspelling alphabets, presents a challenge for vision methods due to the low intensity variation along important shape edges in the hand image.
-Our approach is based on a simple and cheap modification of the capture setup: a multi-flash camera is used with flashes strategically positioned to cast shadows along depth discontinuities in the scene, allowing efficient and accurate hand shape extraction.
+Although steady progress has been made on developing vision-based gesture recognition systems, state-of-the-art approaches are still limited to discriminate hand configurations with high amounts of finger occlusions, a common scenario in most fingerspelling alphabets.
+In this article, we propose a novel method for recognition of isolated fingerspelling gestures based on depth edge features.
+Our approach is based on a simple and inexpensive modification of the capture setup: a multi-flash camera is used with flashes strategically positioned to cast shadows along depth discontinuities in the scene, allowing efficient and accurate extraction of depth edges.
 We then use a shift and scale invariant shape descriptor for fingerspelling recognition, demonstrating great improvement over methods that rely on features acquired by traditional edge detection and segmentation algorithms.

-1. Introduction
+1 Introduction